All Episodes

 And then what I have endeavored to do every day in the Senate is do what I said I would do.

-You know, just on Tuesday, we saw an overwhelming victory in the state of Texas, where I won Texas by 17%.
+You know, just on Tuesday, we saw an overwhelming victory in the state of Texas where I won Texas by 17%.

-That the people of Texas said you have kept your word, and that's what I'll do as president.
+I'll lead the fight against our debt, and I will fight for the Bill of Rights and your rights every day that the people of Texas said you have kept your word and that's what I'll do as president.

 All right, so he made that promise.